On the arithmetic of polynomial semidomains: Factoriality Properties

+As we have mentioned before, the multiplicative monoid of an integral domain is a UFM if and only if it is an LFM (see~\cite{CS11}).
+However, a similar statement is not settled if we replace the class of integral domains for the larger class of semidomains.
+Motivated by this, we pose the following question.

+\begin{question}\footnote{A negative answer to this question has been recently given by Bu, Vulakh, and Zhao in \cite{BVZ23}.} Is there an LFS that is not a UFS? \end{question}
-Motivated by the terminology in~\cite{aZ76}, we say that $S$ is a \emph{half-factorial semidomain} (\emph{HFS}) provided that $S$ is atomic and any two factorizations of the same nonzero element have the same length.
-The half-factorial property does not behave well under polynomial extensions in the context of integral domains (see \cite[Theorem~2.4]{aZ76} and \cite[Example~5.4]{AAZ91}).
-On the other hand, a semidomain $S$ satisfying that $(S,+)$ is reduced is ``far" from being half-factorial in a sense that we now explain.

-One of the best-studied arithmetic statistics related to the sets of lengths of an atomic monoid is the elasticity.
-The elasticity, first studied by J. L. Steffan~\cite{jlS86} and R.~Valenza~\cite{rV90} in the context of algebraic number theory, measures the deviation of an atomic monoid from being half-factorial.
-Let $M$ be a atomic monoid.
-The \emph{elasticity} of a nonunit $x \in M^\bullet$, denoted by $\rho(x)$, is defined as
+Recall that a semidomain $S$ is a half-factorial semidomain (or an HFS for short) provided that $S^*$ is an HFM; that is, $S^*$ is atomic and any two factorizations of the same element of $S^*$ have the same length.
+The half-factorial property does not behave well under polynomial extensions even in the context of integral domains (see \cite[Theorem~2.4]{aZ80} and \cite[Example~5.4]{AAZ91}).
+On the other hand, a semidomain $S[x]$ satisfying that $(S,+)$ is reduced is ``far" from being half-factorial in a sense that we now explain.
+One of the most studied arithmetic statistics related to the sets of lengths of an atomic monoid is the elasticity.
+The elasticity, first studied by Steffan~\cite{jlS86} and Valenza~\cite{rV90} in the context of algebraic number theory, measures the deviation of an atomic monoid from being half-factorial.
+Let $M$ be an atomic monoid.
+The \emph{elasticity} of an element $b \in M \setminus \mathcal{U}(M)$, denoted by $\rho(b)$, is defined as

 By convention, we set $\rho(u) = 1$ for every $u \in \uu(M)$.
-Observe that $\rho(x) \in \qq_{\ge 1} \cup \{\infty\}$ for all $x \in M$.
+Observe that $\rho(b) \in \qq_{\ge 1} \cup \{\infty\}$ for all $b \in M$.
 In addition, the \emph{elasticity} of the whole monoid $M$ is defined to be

 Observe that a monoid $M$ is an HFM if and only if $\rho(M) = 1$.
 Thus, we can think of the elasticity as an arithmetic statistic to measure how far an atomic monoid is from being an HFM, in which case, an atomic monoid having infinite elasticity is as far from being half-factorial as it can possibly be.

-On the other hand, the \emph{set of elasticities} of $M$ is $R(M) := \{\rho(x) \mid x \in M\}$, and $M$ is said to have \emph{full elasticity} provided that $R(M) = (\qq \cup \{\infty\}) \cap [1, \rho(M)]$.
+On the other hand, the \emph{set of elasticities} of $M$ is $R(M) := \{\rho(b) \mid b \in M\}$, and $M$ is said to have \emph{full elasticity} provided that $R(M) = \qq \cap [1, \rho(M)]$.
 As a monoid is half-factorial if and only if its set of elasticities is a singleton, namely $\{1\}$, we observe that for a given monoid having full elasticity provides an indication that it is as far from being an HFM as it can possibly be.

 The following proposition is a generalized version of \cite[Theorem~2.3]{CCMS09}, and here we adapt the proof given in \cite{CCMS09} to fit the more general setting of polynomials over semidomains.